Buy it here.

 Forged passports, secret maps, ingenious disguises, underground networks in times of war, tales of escape and evasion can be even more spectacular and heroic than those of victory in battle.

-Many famous escapes from Nazi-occupied Europe were made possible by a hitherto secret British service, MI9.
-This small, dedicated and endlessly inventive team constantly exchanged coded letters with prisoner-of-war camps.
-It was sent in money, maps, clothes, compasses, hacksaws; the prisoners sent out invaluable news of what was going on in the enemy’s homeland.
-It was also responsible for aiding resistance fighters in enemy-occupied territory.
-Understaffed and under-resourced, MI9 nonetheless made a terrific contribution to the Allies war effort, using sheer inventiveness to help free British servicemen trapped overseas and to gather intelligence on the Nazis.
-First published in 1979, this book tells the full inside story of MI9.
+Many of the most famous escapes in history took place during World War II.
+These daring flights from Nazi-occupied Europe would never have been possible but for the assistance of a hitherto secret British service: MI9.
+This small, dedicated and endlessly inventive team gave hope to the men who had fallen into enemy hands and aid to resistance fighters in occupied territory.
+It sent in money, maps, clothes, compasses, even hacksaws and in return coded letters from the prisoner-of-war camps provided invaluable news of what was happening in the enemy s homeland.
+Understaffed and under-resourced, MI9 nonetheless made a terrific contribution to the Allied war effort.
+First published in 1979, this book tells the full, inside story of an extraordinary organisation.